If you are a beginner gardener, you may have heard of the term “crop rotation”. Or, perhaps you are already practicing it.

-Not only does it protect the fragile nutrient system of the soil, all the different kinds of roots that grow through subsequent seasons strengthen the structure and fertility levels of the soil itself.
-This makes soil hold up even better for future planting.
+Also, all the different kinds of roots that grow through subsequent seasons help strengthen the structure and fertility levels of the soil.
+This strengthens the soil and makes it hold up even better for future planting.

-Besides, crop rotation helps to prevent the buildup and spread of pathogens and annoying pests that can occur when a single species of crop is planted time after time after time.
+Besides, a healthy crop cycle helps prevent the buildup of pathogens.
+It also deters annoying garden pests that can occur when you plant a single product repeatedly.

-In order to get the best use out of crop rotation, research is first required.
+To get the most out of this practice, research is first required.

-There are six factors you need to consider before selecting the crops you’re going to use and rotate year after year:
+There are six factors you need to consider before selecting the plants you’re going to use and rotate:

 - How it contributes to organic soil matter

-- How it manages excess or deficient nutrients
+- How it manages excess or deficient plant nutrients

-- How it manages or contributes to soil erosion
+- Will it manage or contribute to soil erosion?

 - How it impacts and affects surrounding field ecosystems